 If you offer to help someone, knowing they will have a difficult time, tell the person how you want to help.
 This prevents the person from asking you to do something you don' t actually want to do.
 Also, the likelihood that the person will actually call you for help is low, so tell when you will call them.

-If you want to write your own sympathy message, you can use these common words of sympathy.
+If you want to write your own message, you can use these common words found in good sympathy messages.
 Combine these after thinking about how each could fit into your message.

 Please accept, difficult time, time of sorrow, deeply saddened, the days ahead, my condolences